Structural changes in the economy: the growth of a knowledge society

 - knowledge management: this is perhaps the most over-arching of all the skills.
 Knowledge is not only continually changing with new research, new developments, and the rapid dissemination of ideas and practices over the Internet, but the sources of information are also increasing, with a great deal of variability in the reliability or validity of the information.
 The knowledge that an engineer learns at university can and most likely will quickly become obsolete.
 There is so much information now in the health area that it is impossible for a medical student to master all the drug treatments, medical procedures and emerging science such as genetic engineering, even within an university undergraduate programme.
 The key skill in a knowledge-based society is knowledge management: learn the skills to help you how to find, evaluate, analyse, apply and disseminate information, within your particular context.
 This is a skill that graduates will need to employ long after graduation.

-Should education be tied directly to the labour market?
+Should education be tied directly to the employment market?

 There is a real danger in joining university, college and schools programmes too closely to immediate employment market needs.
 Employment market demand can change very quickly, and in particular, in a knowledge-based society, it is impossible to predict what types of work, business or trades will emerge in the future.